mquazi/EUCTR/README.md

 This project is designed to scrape, clean, and store clinical trials data from the EUCTR using R. The output is a structured SQLite database that you can query, analyze, and integrate into downstream projects or dashboards.

-## 📁 Files

-- `create_sql.R` — Main script to extract trial data and generate a local SQLite database.
+- `create_sql.R`: Main script to extract trial data and generate a local SQLite database.
-- `statsupai.sqlite` (generated) — The resulting SQLite database with clinical trial metadata.

 ## 🛠 Requirements